operator-framework/operator-sdk/website/content/en/docs/building-operators/ansible/tutorial.md

 - Ensure a memcached Deployment exists
 - Set the Deployment size

+Note that the tasks in this Ansible role file are what actually defines the behavior of the spec and status of the memcached custom resource.
+As Kubernetes allows entry of arbitrary fields when creating resources, we don't need to actually create specific fields in the CRD.
+While we won't be doing this in this tutorial, it is recommended to also define these fields in the CRD, so that Kubernetes users can see the fields that will be used when using the custom resource.
-It is good practice to set default values for variables used in Ansible Roles, so edit `roles/memcached/defaults/main.yml`:
+It is also good practice to set default values for variables used in Ansible Roles, so edit `roles/memcached/defaults/main.yml`:

 ```yaml